zkorum/zkorum/README.md

 <img src="https://ngi.eu/wp-content/uploads/2019/06/Logo-NGI_Explicit-with-baseline-rgb.png" width="200" alt="NGI">

 This project has received funding from the European Union’s Horizon Europe 2020 research and innovation program through the [NGI TRUSTCHAIN](https://trustchain.ngi.eu/) program under cascade funding agreement No. 101093274 and the [NGI SARGASSO](https://ngisargasso.eu/) project under grant agreement No. 101092887.

+In terms of source code, the NGI SARGASSO program exclusively funded the integration with Rarimo.
+For detailed information, please refer to the commit messages and file headers.